Martian (The War of the Worlds): DC Comics

 In a crossover with the early Superman mythos, Lex Luthor helps the Martians, although he eventually betrays them.
 Scarlet Traces reverses this, with a Martian survivor helping the British prepare for a counter-invasion of Mars.

 Marvel Comics

 In the Marvel comic book Killraven: Warrior of the Worlds, the Martians return to Earth in the year 2001 in an alternate, post apocalypse version of the Marvel universe.
-Killraven, alongside other heroes such as Spider-Man fight the Martians and their human slaves.
+Killraven, alongside other heroes such as Spider-Man fights the Martians and their human slaves.

 The Martians would later have a small appearance in 2010's The Avengers volume 4.
 When Kang's interference of the timestream shatters it, random events of history occur in present-day New York City, including the arrival of Killraven and the Martians, piloting their Tripod walking machines.
 They are defeated by Thor.

 The Martians later appeared in 2015 in All-New Invaders #11-15.
 The story was collected under the title "The Martians are Coming".